 Finding The Right Formation

-Following are the different structures with a brief description for each:
+Following are the different structures with a brief summary for each:

 A sole proprietorship is owned by a single person or a married couple.
 This type of business is inexpensive to form and there are no special reporting requirements.
 There are fewer legal controls than other structures, but the owners may be liable for all debts incurred by the business as well as all federal taxes and judgments from lawsuits.

 A general partnership is formed by two or more persons who agree to contribute money, labor and/or skill to the business.
 Partners share managerial duties as well as the profits or losses and each one is personally liable for any business debt.
 Formal terms of the partnership are usually contained in a written agreement and the business has to file a partnership return with the federal government, dividing the profit or loss of the company as a percentage according to how much each partner owns.